 - Enemy Mine: With Kurokawa dead, he realizes he can't serve the Grik anymore, as they are likely to get rid of him when he's no longer necessary to their "Great Hunt".
 He opts to try to contact the Alliance and offer his services (and his bombers) to them.

-- The Smart Guy: While all of the surviving Japanese personnel have helped drive the Griks technological advancement (as their American counterparts have for the Lemurians), Muriname has been handed the most difficult problem requiring the most innovation, and he delivers.
+- The Smart Guy: While all of the surviving Japanese personnel have helped drive the Griks technological advancement, Muriname has been handed the most difficult problem requiring the most innovation, and he delivers.

 - Balkanize Me: As of "Pass of Fire", they've split into two blocs: the loyalists led by Jash and the new Celestial Mother, who have joined the Alliance, and General Esshk's Dorrighsti, who have retreated to the north of Africa following the fall of Sofesshk to continue the fight.

-- The Dreaded: They've been the Lemuriens' boogeymen for generations, and it isn't until Walker starts teaching them how to fight that this changes.
+- The Dreaded: They've been the Lemurians' boogeymen for generations, and it isn't until Walker starts teaching them how to fight that this changes.

 - Fantastic Caste System: The Uul are workers and cannon fodder, while the Hij are rulers, officers, technicians, shipwrights, etc. Uul are barely sentient, though they gain intelligence and awareness with age, with the lucky ones being elevated to Hij status once they are deemed ready (most are instead fed to younger Uul).
 Many lower-level Hij, including industrial professionals, are elevated Uul.
 Others are selected for immediate elevation when they are hatched, including nearly all rulers and senior officers.

-- Have You Seen My God?: They believe that their gods once ruled the world before vanishing, and will return once the world has been cleansed of all Worthy Prey.
+- Precursor Worship: They revere the beings who once inhabited Africa and India as "Vanished Gods", and believe that they will return once the world has been cleansed of all Worthy Prey.

 - Proud Warrior Race Guy: How the Hij see themselves.